-All students for whom English is not a first language and who have first-time appointments as graduate teaching assistants (TAs) are required to take a test to assess their effectiveness in speaking English before they are assigned assistantship responsibilities.
+All students for whom English is not a first language (as self-reported on their admissions application) and who have first-time appointments as graduate teaching assistants (TAs) are required to take a test to assess their effectiveness in speaking English before they are assigned assistantship responsibilities.
 The English Speaking Proficiency Assessment (ESPA) is a test that assesses these students' oral language and listening skills.
 To take the test, students must be enrolled in a graduate program at The University of Iowa, and an academic department must be considering hiring them as teaching assistants.

 Who needs to take the ESPA?

 Any graduate student who is included in the following categories needs to have their oral English proficiency tested by the TAPE Program:

 - Students whose first language is not English (i.e. learned another language first) as self-reported on their admissions application

 - Have been appointed as a Teaching Assistant

 - Students with an official valid (within the last two years) iBT Listening score of 25 and an iBT Speaking score of 26